VIDEO: What is aquaculture? Here's an overview in under two minutes. Transcript

 As the demand for seafood has increased, technology has made it possible to grow food in coastal marine waters and the open ocean.
 Aquaculture is a method used to produce food and other commercial products, restore habitat and replenish wild stocks, and rebuild populations of threatened and endangered species.

 In the United States, marine aquaculture produces numerous species including oysters, clams, mussels, shrimp, seaweeds, and fish such as salmon, black sea bass, sablefish, yellowtail, and pompano.
-There are many ways to farm marine shellfish, including “seeding” small shellfish on the seafloor or by growing them in sinking or floating cages.
+There are many ways to farm marine shellfish, including “seeding” small shellfish on the seafloor or by growing them in bottom or floating cages.
 Marine fish farming is typically done in net pens in the water or in tanks on land.

 U.S. freshwater aquaculture produces species such as catfish and trout.
 Freshwater aquaculture primarily takes place in ponds or other manmade systems.